js2me/mobx-route/docs/core/Route.md

 ```

 ### `isIndex: boolean`
+Indicates if this route is an index route.
+Index routes activate when parent route path matches exactly.
+Useful with groupping routes using [`RouteGroup`](/core/RouteGroup)

 ### `isOpened: boolean` <Badge type="tip" text="computed" />

 Defines the "open" state for this route.
+Returns true when current URL matches this route's path pattern.

 Example:
 ```ts
 const stars = new Route('/stars');